 I drank this shake immediately following hard or long runs without fail in training for my fastest marathon.
 It contains about 59 grams of carbohydrate and 16 grams of protein in the ideal ratio of about 3.5 to 1.
 I’d throw all the ingredients in the blender upon walking in the door.
 Or, if I knew I couldn’t get to my blender right away, I’d make the shake in advance and pack it with me in a cooler bag.

 After much research and as a holistic nutritionist educated to understand food and how it affects the human body both in the short and long-term, it has become clear to me that chocolate milk may not be our ideal post-run recovery drink.
-I’d like to see you become the best runner you can possibly be… And for that I’d recommend treating yourself to a blueberry, a strawberry banana, or a tropical recovery shake within 30-minutes of finishing a hard or long run.
-I personally go back and forth between blueberry and tropical these days.
-Recipes below!
+I’d like to see you become the best runner you can possibly be… And for that I’d recommend treating yourself to a homemade recovery shake within 30-minutes of finishing a hard or long run.

 Happy running 🙂